Swedish three-foot–gauge railways

 Sweden once had some fairly extensive narrow-gauge railways, but most are now closed.
-Some were converted to standard gauge (the latest one was KBJ, Kalmar - Berga Järnväg, between Berga and Kalmar in the 1970s) and some remain as heritage railways.
+Some were converted to standard gauge (the latest one was KBJ, Kalmar–Berga Järnväg, between Berga and Kalmar in the 1970s) and some remain as heritage railways.

-The only commercial Swedish three foot gauge railway still in use is the suburban railway Roslagsbanan ('the Roslagen Railway') in north-eastern Stockholm.
-The parts of this railway which is still in use will be in continual use in the foreseeable future, with new trains to be delivered in 2020 and there are even plans for a new line to connect this railway to Arlanda Airport.
+The only commercial Swedish three-foot–gauge railway still in use is the suburban railway Roslagsbanan ('the Roslagen Railway') in north-eastern Stockholm.
+The parts of this railway which are still in use will be in continual use in the foreseeable future, with new trains to be delivered in 2020 and there are even plans for a new line to connect this railway to Arlanda Airport.